brandon-toy/SENG480C/Assignment1/README.md

 ![Ultrasonic Spec Diagram](https://user-images.githubusercontent.com/46540226/152660010-59a5cff7-a5ac-47be-8f8b-1388808571ad.png)

-The use of two Ultrasonic sensors would enable back and forth mechanisms using a `Sliding motion` By moving your hand left to right it would advance to the next slide by the Ultrasonic sensor detecting close motion from the left sensor and then also picking it up through the right sensor.
-This would enable also swiping from right to left to progress to the previous slide.
+The use of two Ultrasonic sensors would enable back and forth mechanisms using a `Sliding motion` By moving your hand left to right it would be able to control multiple functions like controlling volume through the Ultrasonic sensor detecting close motion from the left sensor and then also picking it up through the right sensor.

 ![Ultrasonic Diagram](https://user-images.githubusercontent.com/46540226/152660475-2fe39984-bbfa-463b-bbf6-87094a7e41b0.png)

-Aesthetically, multiple Ultrasonic Sensor would be built into the top of a laptops screen to detect motion which can be used for more than just detecting hand gestures to advance a slide.
+Aesthetically, multiple Ultrasonic Sensor would be built into the top of a laptops screen to detect motion which can be used for more than just detecting hand gestures.

 ![Laptop Design](https://user-images.githubusercontent.com/46540226/152663122-ac4aa18a-5a2f-4755-883f-9572e6d27473.png)